kumina/redirectory/README.md

 This should help in debugging:

- 1. There's a 1% chance that the sqlite database is checked to see if it has been modified since the last time
-   * If so, clear memcache and skip the memcache check
- 1. Check whether the entire URL is in memcache
-   * If so, get the resulting redirect destination from memcache and redirect the client to it, script ends here
  1. Open the sqlite database
  1. Get all records for the requested domain out of the database, sorted by the `ordering` column, ascending.
    * If the URL start with `www.`, that part is removed